 Patient Controlled Analgesia (PCA) is a method of pain relief that can be provided after surgery.
 Your anaesthetist will help you to decide if PCA is the best method for you.

 WHAT IS PATIENT CONTROLLED ANALGESIA?

 PCA is a type of pain relief, which allows you to manage your own pain relief.
 You do not have to wait for a nurse to prepare the injections.
-A special pump containing pain relieving medication allows you to control the amount of pain relief you receive.
+A special pump containing pain relieving medication allows you to control the amount of pain relief you require.

 PCA is suitable for a wide range of patients following surgery.
 Your doctor or nurse will help you decide if PCA is appropriate for you.
-You will need to be able to press a hand held button attached to the PCA pump.
+You will need to be able to press a hand-held button attached to the PCA pump.

 - Patients with good pain relief progress more quickly and go home earlier.

-You may be given Paracetamol and sometimes an antiinflammatory drug as well as the PCA.
+You may be given paracetamol and sometimes an anti-inflammatory drug as well as the PCA.
 This combination of drugs will give you the very best possible pain relief.